gentlee/gentlee.github.io/articles/2025-02-24-oop/en.md

 #### Language Syntax

-OOP languages are heavily overloaded with various syntax constructs that emerged as attempts by language developers to address inherent OOP problems.
-These attempts only provide partial solutions since it is impossible to fully resolve architecturally embedded issues.
-Classes, abstract classes, static classes and methods, constructors, inheritance, interfaces, various method overloading, annotations/attributes, access modifiers, getters/setters, default method implementations in interfaces, and much more — OOP languages have a steep learning curve.

-At the same time, all these complexities bring no real benefit, and a significant portion of development time is spent not on solving business problems but on struggling with the language and its constraints.
+OOP languages are excessively complicated with redundant syntax that emerged as an attempt by language developers to address inherent OOP issues.
+Only partially, though, since it's impossible to fully resolve architectural flaws.
+Classes, abstract classes, static classes and methods, constructors, inheritance, interfaces, method overloading, getters/setters, default method implementations in interfaces, access modifiers, annotations/attributes, and much more — all of this makes the learning curve of OOP languages significantly steeper.
+Moreover, many of these features overlap, forcing developers to spend even more time choosing the least bad option.
+As a result, a substantial part of development is spent not on solving business problems but on battling the language and its limitations.

-The syntax of functional programming (FP) languages is much simpler (especially if it's not in a radically mathematical style), with almost all of the aforementioned complexities absent.
+FP languages, in contrast, have a much simpler syntax (especially if they are not radically mathematical in style), omitting almost all of the aforementioned complexities.

 #### Design Patterns

-The same applies to the vast number of design patterns with fancy names—many books have been written about them, and they are commonly asked about in job interviews.
-But in reality, OOP design patterns are just workarounds that "heroically" provide partial solutions to inherent OOP problems (for example, the _Decorator_ pattern extends a class when inheritance is unavailable).
+The same can be said about the vast number of design patterns with fancy names.
+Many books have been written about them, and they are frequently asked about in interviews.
+But in reality, OOP design patterns are just workarounds that "heroically" attempt to partially fix one of OOP’s inherent issues.
+For example, the Decorator pattern extends a class when inheritance is not an option.

-In FP, knowing just these three techniques—1. adding an argument to a function; 2. using closures; 3. wrapping a function inside another—you already understand all the core patterns.
+In FP, once you understand these three techniques — 1. adding a function argument; 2. using a closure; 3. wrapping a function in another — you already know all the core patterns.

 #### Constructors